Hiring & Payroll Guidelines

 - For KSAS departments, the ISR must match the dates and salary outlined in the appointment letter exactly; unless otherwise noted in the Comment Section of the ISR.
 For WSE departments, the dates and salary on the ISR may fall ‘within’ the dates and FTE outlined in the appointment letter.

-- With regard to additional assignments/wages, separate from the appointment, SES must receive written confirmation of approval by the appropriate Dean’s office.
+- With regard to additional assignments/wages, separate from the appointment, University Experiential Learning must receive written confirmation of approval by the appropriate Dean’s office.
 The only exception to this rule is for teaching with Summer/Intersession Programs, the Heart Program, etc. The approval for this has been standardized by the Dean’s office and no further documentation is required.

 Postdoctoral Fellows may obtain a J-Card.
 Once the Postdoc is active in SAP and has a JHED ID, they must visit the J-Card Office to have their photo taken and J-Card issued.
 The J-Card office is located at 51 Garland Hall, 3400 Charles Street.
 For additional information, please visit the website of J-Card Services.